-Non-publication requests: Patent non-publication requests can be an important part of your IP strategy.
-Under US law, patent applications can be filed with patent non-publication requests.
-When this request is made, the USPTO will hold a patent application secret (i.e. will not publish it) until when and if the patent finally issues.
-Otherwise, absent this request, the patent office will automatically publish the patent application 18 months after the initial filing date.
+Patent non-publication requests: Patent non-publication requests should be part of your IP strategy.
+Under US law (but not international law), you are allowed to file your US patent application with a patent non-publication request.
+When you make this request, the USPTO will keep your patent application secret (i.e., will not publish it) until when and if your patent finally issues.
+If you don’t request non-publication, in 18 months, the patent office will automatically put your patent application online.

-Other considerations: Unless a specific reason for non-publication can be identified, I generally recommend filing using the default, “publication” mode.
-This is because published patent applications can be useful.
-They help provide published prior art to help establish priority over patent filings from competitors.
-Additionally, published patent applications look impressive to investors, and can help give you more credibility.
+Other considerations: Unless you can identify a specific reason for non-publication, I generally recommend filing using the default, “publication” mode.
+Published patent applications can be useful.
+They help provide prior art to help you establish priority over competitors.
+Additionally, published patent applications look impressive to investors and can help give you more credibility.